KrishPatelShah/SlotMachineGame/README.md

 **Winnings Calculation:** Determines winnings based on matching symbols across selected lines and adds or deducts from their balance.

-**Game Loop/Play Again:** Continues until the player chooses not to play again ('n' or runs out of money in their balance.
+**Game Loop/Play Again:** Continues until the player chooses not to play again ('n' to not play again or 'y' to play again) or runs out of money in their balance.